-Yida Gao has served as our Chief Financial Operating Officer and Vice Chairman of the Board of Directors since August 2021.
-In June 2021, he founded, and currently leads investments at, Shima Capital, an early-stage venture capital fund backed by Digital Currency Group, Dragonfly Capital, Huobi Global and other strategic investors.
+Yida Gao has served as our Chief Financial Officer and Co-Vice Chairman of the Board of Directors since August 2021.
+In June 2021, he founded and currently leads investments at Shima Capital, an early-stage venture capital fund backed by Digital Currency Group, Dragonfly Capital, Huobi Global, and other strategic investors.
 Shima Capital focuses on investments in the blockchain and cryptocurrency industries.
-From March 2016 to February 2021 Mr. Gao co-ran Struck Capital, an early-stage industry-agnostic venture fund, and Divergence Digital Currency, a multi-strategy cryptocurrency hedge fund.
-From July 2015 to July 2017, Mr. Gao was a technology investor at New Enterprise Associates, one of the world's largest venture capital funds with over \$25 billion in assets under management, where he worked on deals which included DoorDash, OpenDoor, Wealthfront, and Mojo Vision.
+From March 2016 to February 2021, Mr. Gao co-ran Struck Capital, an early-stage industry agnostic venture fund, and Divergence Digital Currency, a multi-strategy cryptocurrency hedge fund.
+From July 2015 to July 2017, Mr. Gao was a technology investor at New Enterprise Associates, one of the world's largest venture capital funds with over \$25 billion in assets under management, where he worked on deals that included DoorDash, OpenDoor, Wealthfront, and Mojo Vision.
 From June 2013 to July 2015, Mr. Gao was an investment banker with Morgan Stanley's M&A group in New York City, where he helped execute over \$15 billion in aggregate deal volume.
 Mr. Gao graduated Phi Beta Kappa from the Massachusetts Institute of Technology with degrees in math and computer science.
-We believe Mr. Gao is well qualified to serve as our Chief Operating Officer and one of our directors due to his extensive experience in investing in technology company and his investment banking experience.
+We believe Mr. Gao is well qualified to serve as our Chief Financial Officer and our Co-Vice Chairman due to his extensive experience in investing in technology companies and his investment banking experience.